 Finally, complete your lighting scheme with some ambient lights.
 Recessed lighting and pendants are excellent examples and can give you greater control over the room’s mood.

 A well-planned kitchen is crucial to gaining an efficient and enjoyable space.
-The Modscape team are dedicated to delivering innovative kitchen solutions to our clients.
+The Modscape team is dedicated to delivering innovative kitchen solutions to our clients.
 To discuss your new house plans please feel free to contact us on 03 9316 6000 or email@example.com